KrishKayc/goFIND/README.md

 # goFIND

-Concurrent Search Utility to search for words in all files inside the specified directory and all it's sub directories.
+Command Line Search Utility to search for words in all files inside the specified directory and all it's sub directories.

 ### Usage: